veracruz-project/icecap/README.md

 $ make -C docker run && make -C docker exec
 ```

-Finally, build and run a demo where a host virtual machine spawns a confidential
+Finally, build and run a demo emulated by QEMU (`-M virt`) where a host virtual
-virtual machine called a realm, and then communicates with it via the virtual
+machine spawns a confidential virtual machine called a realm, and then
-network:
+communicates with it via the virtual network:

 ```bash
 $(container) nix-build -A meta.demos.realm-vm.virt.run # optional: -j$(nproc)